 Sure, period sex can sometimes be a messy situation.
 Although you may not find yourself covered head-to-toe in blood as if you’ve just bathed in an entire vat of it, the activity can still wreak some heavy-duty havoc if you don't take precautions to keep the collateral damage to a minimum.
 (You know, like towels.)
-But as we learned back in September, when Maureen O’Connor wrote about the topic for NY Magazine, period sex is a thing that people are doing.
+But as we learned back in September, when Maureen O’Connor wrote about the topic for New York Magazine, period sex is a thing that people are doing.
 And a lot of dudes are into it — like, really into it.
 And I say good for them!
-The world needs more bloodthirsty vampires!
-It's not just for those pale people in Twilight, I'm telling ya!
+But why are people still so hesitant to have sex on their periods?

-But while we sometimes get caught up in the “ew, blood” factor or the demise of our beloved 500-count Egyptian cotton sheet set when we think of the subject, it's worth knowing the many health benefits that can come with having sex on your period.
-Sure, it’s not for the squeamish, but there are some surprising pros to having sex while you’re in the midst of Aunt Flo’s monthly visit.
+While it might not for the squeamish, there are some surprising pros to having sex while you’re in the midst of menstruating.
 (And no, not getting pregnant is not one of them, because you can totally get preggers while on your period.)
 So, whatever you do, don't rule it out, and don't let yourself feel ashamed of it.

 Here are seven reasons to get it on when you have your period.

 Obviously, this one also goes for when you're PMS-ing.
 If you suffer major cramps during your period, then an orgasm can help nip those in the bud.
 When we orgasm, the body releases oxytocin and dopamine, along with other endorphins that can ease any period-related pains.